ubtjoe/candidate-coding-challenges/challenge-1/README.md

 You should plan on spending between one-half and one hour on this challenge.

-If you have the time or desire, provide either code comments or a separate text file that discussed your observation regarding how the data is clustered.
+If you have the time or desire, provide either code comments or a separate text file that discusses your observations regarding how the data is clustered.
 Are there any interesting trends?